rails-api/active_model_serializers/README.md

 ActiveModel::Serializers brings convention over configuration to your JSON generation.

 AMS does this through two components: **serializers** and **adapters**.
 Serializers describe _which_ attributes and relationships should be serialized.
 Adapters describe _how_ attributes and relationships should be serialized.

-# MAINTENANCE, PLEASE READ
+# RELEASE CANDIDATE, PLEASE READ

 This is the master branch of AMS.
-It will become the `0.10.0` release when it's ready, but it's not.
-You probably don't want to use it yet.
-As such, we recommend that any new projects you start use the latest `0.8.x` version of this gem.
-This version is the most widely used, and will most closely resemble the forthcoming release.

-There are two released versions of AMS that you may want to use: `0.9.x` and `0.8.x`. `9` was recently `master`, so if you were using master, you probably want to use it. `8` was the version that was on RubyGems, so if you were using that, that's probably what you want.
+It will become the `0.10.0` release when it's ready.
+Currently this is a release candidate.
+This is **not** backward compatible with `0.9.0` or `0.8.0`.

 `0.10.x` will be based on the `0.8.0` code, but with a more flexible architecture.
 We'd love your help.
 [Learn how you can help here.](https://github.com/rails-api/active_model_serializers/blob/master/CONTRIBUTING.md)

-Thanks!

 ## Example